PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 public void UpdateOpponentTanks(RTPacket _packet){
     for (int i = 0; i < playerTanksList.Length; i++) {
         if (playerTanksList[i].name == _packet.Sender.ToString()) { // check the name of the tank matches the sender
-            // we calculate teh new position the tank should go to to be the position they are at plus the velocity. i.e. their position, plsu the distance they travelled according to their last speed playerTanksList[i].goToPos = (new Vector2(_packet.Data.GetVector4(1).Value.x, _packet.Data.GetVector4(1).Value.y)) + (new Vector2(_packet.Data.GetVector4(1).Value.z, _packet.Data.GetVector4(1).Value.w));
+            // we calculate the new position the tank should go to be the position they are at plus the velocity. i.e. their position, plus the distance they travelled according to their last speed playerTanksList[i].goToPos = (new Vector2(_packet.Data.GetVector4(1).Value.x, _packet.Data.GetVector4(1).Value.y)) + (new Vector2(_packet.Data.GetVector4(1).Value.z, _packet.Data.GetVector4(1).Value.w));
             playerTanksList [i].gotoRot = _packet.Data.GetFloat (2).Value;
             break; // break, as we don’t need to update any other tanks.